Niagara Orleans C.L.E.A.R.

 In response to changing lake conditions, including the extreme high and low water levels experienced over the past decade, the New York State Department of State (DOS) is supporting resilience planning efforts in Lake Ontario shoreline communities.

-The Niagara and Orleans Counties Coastal Lakeshore Economy and Resiliency (CLEAR) initiative will develop a strategic plan to increase long-term resiliency to flooding and storm events in shoreline communities, and to pursue new, more resilient paths for community growth.
+The Niagara and Orleans Counties Coastal Lakeshore Economy and Resiliency (CLEAR) initiative developed a strategic plan to increase long-term resiliency to flooding and storm events in shoreline communities, and to pursue new, more resilient paths for community growth.

-The development of the CLEAR plan is being guided by a local steering committee with the support of NYS agency partners and a consultant team.
-Public engagement throughout the process will ensure the plan is a reflection of local needs and opportunities that will serve as a useful tool for building local capacity to adapt and thrive in the face of changing lake conditions.
-The CLEAR initiative will build on local plans as well as the 2019 Resiliency and Economic Development Initiative (REDI).
+The development of the CLEAR plan was guided by a local steering committee with the support of NYS agency partners and a consultant team.
+Public engagement throughout the process ensured the plan is a reflection of local needs and opportunities that will serve as a useful tool for building local capacity to adapt and thrive in the face of changing lake conditions.
+The CLEAR initiative builds on local plans as well as the 2019 Resiliency and Economic Development Initiative (REDI).

 The Governor launched the CLEAR initiative in February 2020.
-The planning process kicked off in April and will run through 2021.
+The planning process kicked off in April and ran through 2021.

 Provide guidance for vibrant communities to thrive in changing and variable lake levels and conditions